 Joey: What are you doing tomorrow night?

 Chandler: Oh, well, let me see.
 I believe I'm... (checking his date book) ...yes, falling asleep in front of the TV.

 Joey: My agent hooked me up with six tickets to a great play.

 Chandler: I could fall asleep at a play.

-Monica: Who do you know that are friends that just fool around?
+Monica: (talking to Rachel in the hallway) Who do you know that are friends that just fool around?